tayganr/lakehouse/modules/module02b.md

 <div align="right"><a href="#module-02b---incremental-load-fact">↥ back to top</a></div>

 ## 9. Data flow (Sink - sinkOrders)

+In this step, we will write the the results from the incoming stream to the destination Delta Lake table.

 1. Click the **[+]** icon to the right of `markAsUpsert`, under **Destination** select **Sink**